mhz-777/coinvision/README.md

 # Features

 * Search Coins
-* Add Coins to Favourites (PLANNED)
+* Add Coins to Favourites
-* View Market Trends (PLANNED)
+* View Market Trends
-* Graph 7 day trend on desktop (PLANNED)
+* Graph 7 day trend

 # Design

-This is my own design as well.
-I tried my best but alas I am not a designer.
-Mobile first as per usual, however more features will be avaliable on desktop because of the larger screen real-estate.
+Enjoy this new design old one was ugly to me but maybe this new one is ugly to you!
+Anyways lets get it.